Home » PowerShell » PowerShell Find file (Search for Files using Get-ChildItem)

 D:\Temp\Replace-Method.txt

-In the above example, Get-ChildItem uses Recurse parameter to recursively find all files.
+In the above example, Get-ChildItem uses the Recurse parameter to recursively find all files by name specified in the Where condition.

 Using Where-Object cmdlet to compare name property that matches with ‘Replace’ and returns FullName of the file.

-In the above script, search file for string and get file name that matches the string.
+In the above script, search the file for a string and get a file name that matches the string.

-We can also use Get-ChildItem alias gci to query and file name containing a string as below
+We can also use the Get-ChildItem alias GCI to query and file name containing a string as below.

 PS D:\Temp> gci -Recurse | Where {$_.Name -match 'Replace'} | Select Fullname